Books & Art

 When your ex becomes your client, the only thing more dangerous is the truth.

-Boston, 1978.
-Private investigator Jake Horn has spent years learning to live with ghosts.
+Private investigator Jake Horn has spent years learning to live with ghosts—his wife’s murder, his uncle’s failing PI agency, and the daughter he’s raised alone.

 Read more